Manhunt After Fatal Stabbing at Union Station Metro

 Metro said also a police investigation has concluded at Gallery Place, which is two stops from Union Station on the Red Line.
 Police have not said whether or not the two investigations are related.

 Trains are no longer single-tracking between Judiciary Square and Farragut North.
-Residual delays are possible, Metro says.
+Normal service has resumed, Metro says.

 Stay with News4 for more on this developing story.